-&lt;sup>33 Initial analysis was that the regime appeared to be reshuffling commanders tied to the more strident actions that the regime has taken in the recent past.
+- 33 Initial analysis was that the regime appeared to be reshuffling commanders tied to the more strident actions that the regime has taken in the recent past.
 The fact that Pyon In-son and Kim Kyok-sik were replaced within days of the end of the March/April crisis suggested that the regime possibly wanted to move out in other policy directions (diplomacy and economy) without being weighed down by recent events.
-Kim Kyok-sik's appointment as chief of the General Staff called this analysis into question.

-$^{34}$ "Wreaths Laid Before Cemetery of Fallen Fighters of CPV," KCNA, 26 July 2013.
+Kim Kyoksik's appointment as chief of the General Staff called this analysis into question. - 34 "Wreaths Laid Before Cemetery of Fallen Fighters of CPV," KCNA, 26 July 2013. - ^{35.} This time line is based on Ri Yong-gil's appointment as chief of the General Staff, thus leaving the Operations Bureau post vacant.
+In addition, film footage of the military parade and demonstration on the 65th anniversary of the country's foundation on 9 September 2013 shows a KPA officer who resembles Col. Gen. Pyon briefing Kim Jong-un during the Worker-Peasant Red Guards' parade, a position normally reserved for the director of the Operations Bureau.

-$^{35}$ KCNA, 14 March 2013.
+36 KCNA, 14 March 2013.

-&lt;sup>36 "North Replaces Commander of Key Frontline Unit," JoongAng Daily Online, 30 April 2013.
+37 "North Replaces Commander of Key Frontline Unit," JoongAng Daily Online, 30 April 2013.

-Kyok-sik.
-This was the third appointment to this post in a little over a year.
-Jang Jong-nam is the former commander of the First Corps (responsible for guarding the front lines in Kangwon Province).
-His appointment continued a set of appointments designed to bring a new generation into the high command.
-He was one of four corps commanders to speak at a loyalty rally of Korean People's Army (KPA) service members and officers on the one-year anniversary of Kim Jong-il's death in December 2012.
-He also spoke at a Party-army
+as the new minister of People's Armed Forces, replacing Gen. Kim Kyok-sik.38 This was the third appointment to this post in a little over a year.39 Jang Jong-nam was the former commander of the First Corps (responsible for guarding the front lines in Kangwon Province).40 His appointment continued a set of appointments designed to bring a new generation into the high command.41 He was one of four corps commanders to speak at a loyalty rally of Korean People's Army (KPA) service members and officers on the one-year anniversary of Kim Jong-il's death in December 2012.42 He also spoke at a Party-army